propairs/propairs/README.md

 ## Without Docker

 You can compile the ProPairs C++ code without Docker on different architectures (it even runs on a Raspberry Pi).
 The Dockerfile will give you an idea how to set up your system.
-Be sure to have the PostgreSQL DBMS configured and running.

 Once the dependencies are installed get the source code and run "make":
   ```